 For example, when it comes to temporary disability claims in Florida, the maximum amount a person can receive weekly is $971.
 When it comes to permanent total disability, a worker will get yearly living adjustments until their 62nd birthday.

-Since it is difficult to calculate everything based on your case, speak to our experienced attorney.
+Since it is difficult to calculate everything based on your case, speak to our experienced Miami workers comp attorney.
 A lawyer is in a better position to calculate everything for you based on your case.
 Therefore, take advantage of our free consultation service to know more about your case.

-What Are Florida’s Types Of Workers Compensation Benefits?
+What Are Florida’s Types of Workers’ Compensation Benefits in Miami Springs?

 Whenever a worker has been injured, and they have to take some time to recover or recuperate, they qualify to receive this type of disability benefit.
 However, TTD comes with few guidelines, like a 7-days holding period.
 However, if the worker spends more than 21 days recovering, they will be compensated for the 7-day holding period.